microsoft/azure-iot-developer-kit/docs/_communities/02-your-ideas.md

     image_alt: "logo"
     text: "IoT Maker, Tinker, Developer"
   - title: "Responsibilities"
-    text: "Your coolest ideas that can make the DevKit rock 'n roll."
+    text: "Your coolest ideas that can make the IoT DevKit rock 'n roll."
 ---

-Don't hesitate to let us know the next best and coolest ideas you come up with for the DevKit.
+Don't hesitate to let us know the next best and coolest ideas you come up with for the IoT DevKit.
 Let us make it even a better IoT development kit.